bunkerity/bunkerweb/docs/security_tuning.md

 ## External blacklists

+### Distributed

+**This feature is in beta and will be improved regularly.**

+You can benefit from a distributed blacklist shared among all of the bunkerized-nginx users.

+Each time a bunkerized-nginx instance detect a bad request, the offending IP is sent to a remote API and will enrich a database.
+An extract of the top malicious IP is downloaded on a periodic basis and integrated into bunkerized-nginx as a blacklist.

+This feature is controlled with the `USE_REMOTE_API=yes` environment variable.

+**To avoid poisoning, in addition to the various security checks made by the API we only mark IP as bad in the database if it has been seen by one of our honeypots under our control.**

 ### DNSBL

 Automatic checks on external DNS BlackLists are enabled by default with the `USE_DNSBL=yes` environment variable.
 The list of DNSBL zones is also configurable, you just need to edit the `DNSBL_LIST` environment variable which contains the following value by default `bl.blocklist.de problems.dnsbl.sorbs.net sbl.spamhaus.org xbl.spamhaus.org`.